nazary1212/4010_Project/README.md

 ## Project overview

 This project builds time-series forecasting models for U.S. residential construction permits using a historical dataset of monthly permit counts and valuations by state and unit type.
-It compares several neural and statistical forecasting models, applies hyperparameter optimization, and produces 1‑year ahead forecasts by state and permit type with simple confidence intervals.
+It compares several neural and statistical forecasting models, applies hyperparameter optimization, and produces 1‑year ahead forecasts by state for total permits given out as well as individiual permit types for 1 unit, 2 unit, 3-4 unit, and 5+ unit residencies

 ## Data description